duzc-Repos/Code_for_Reproduction/2021_NC_DanyalAkarca/README.md

 # About `bct` package in python

-Many times, an error occurred when I use `generative_model()` function, so I modify the source code and check the result.
+Frequently, an error occurred when I use `generative_model()` function, so I modify the source code and check the result.
 The test environment is:

 *   python 3.8.12
 *   numpy 1.20.3